 Welcome to Tranquility du Jour!
 Let’s grab a virtual cuppa tea and chat tranquility.

 I live in the petite Pink Palace in Washington, D.C. with a rescue kitty, rescue pugs, and a non-rescued beau.
-I dream of Paris and global animal welfare.
+I dream of Paris and living on a farmette surrounded by rescue pigs and pugs, a flower and veggie garden, and blackberry bushes.

 all things tranquility